Reception 2025 - 2026

 RE

-we will explore the creation story, and the story of the first Christmas.
-We will also look at how people from other cultures and religions celebrate and study the festival of Diwali.
+This term we will explore the Easter story, and look at places where people from different cultures and religions worship.

 As we continue to live our lives and act out the teachings of Jesus, we will continue to focus on justice and responsibility and will challenge big questions.